openshift/installer/Documentation/dev/libvirt-howto.md

 ## HOW TO:
 ### 1. One-time setup
 It's expected that you will create and destroy clusters often in the course of development.
-These steps only need to be run once (or once per Container Linux update).
+These steps only need to be run once (or once per Container Linux or RHCOS update).

 #### 1.1 Pick a name and ip range
 In this example, we'll set the baseDomain to `tt.testing`, the name to `test1` and the ipRange to `192.168.124.0/24`